hasksomatotoian/mentalist/instructions/F1_NEW_TOPICS.md

 - Analysis, comments, and opinions on recent or upcoming events in Formula 1.

 - Predictions on Formula 1 teams and drivers' performance.

+- Results, reports, and analyses of pre-season Formula 2 and Formula 3 testing.

 ## GROUP 3